genehaus/singlecellRNA-seq/intercellular_study/compare.between.group.by.cellchat.md

 #### 2-3.
 Run cellchat

-	# for each "for loop"
+	# for each "loop"
-	# I plan to call 2 rds together to compare between 2 rds in the list of "L_match"
+	# I plan to call 2 rds together to compare between those 2 rds in the list of "L_match"
 	# So, I set up the call_numbers with odd numbers
 	call_numbers <- c(1,3,5)